MaximeCulea/logger/README.md

 	const gravity_6 = 'Info';
 	const gravity_7 = 'Debug';

-# Installation
+## Installation

 This plugin is a Composer library so it can be installed in a few ways:

-## Composer Autoloaded
+### Composer Autoloaded

 `composer require maximeculea/logger`

 `logger.php` file will be automatically autoloaded by Composer and it *won't* appear in your plugins.

-## Manually as a must-use plugin
+### Manually as a must-use plugin

 If you don't use Composer, you can manually copy `logger.php` into your `mu-plugins` folder.

-We **do not** recommend using this as a normal (non-mu) plugin.
+I **do not** recommend using this as a normal (non-mu) plugin.
 It makes it too easy to disable or remove the plugin.

+# Who ?

+Created by Maxime Culea.

+This plugin is only maintained, which means we do not guarantee some free support.
+Consider reporting an [issue](#issues--features-request--proposal) and be patient.

+If you really like what I do or to support me, feel free to [donate](https://www.paypal.me/MaximeCulea).

+## License

+Logger is licensed under the [GPLv3 or later](LICENSE.md).